JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 *Can we learn how to sample from $C$ clusters s.t. we can optimally learn to perform some downstream task?*

-The result is a meta-optimization problem [9] over $C$ probabilities.
+The result is a meta-optimization problem (Engstrom et al., 2025) over $C$ probabilities.
 We can trivially extend our primitive from examples to groups of examples by averaging the influence computed by $m-TrackStar$ across members of a group.
-We can then use the relative utility of each group is used adjust the sampling probabilities.
+We then use the relative utility of each group to adjust the sampling probabilities.

 >It is worth noting that this framing is a superset of the optimization problem over individual examples.
 When all cluster sizes are one, we collapse to the previous definition.

 ### Gradient Descent On Group Weights

-Armed with an understanding of how to optimally update group weights at a given parameterization, we can perform metagradient-descent (Engstrom et al., 2025) to learn an optimal solution.
+Armed with an understanding of how to optimally update group weights at a given parameterization, we can perform metagradient descent (Engstrom et al., 2025) to learn an optimal solution.
 Given some arbitrary grouping of candidate data, we now introduce our meta-optimizer, which we call Topic Reweighting with Influence Functions In Clusters (TerRIFIC):

 > Algorithm 1: TerRIFIC Meta-Optimizer
 > - Inputs: model state $\theta^{(t)}$, target set $\mathcal{V}$, clusters $C=\{c_1,\dots,c_{|C|}\}$, logits $\text{logit}^{(t)}$, learning rate $\eta$, $\text{max}_{\text{step}}$.